 Oil-free Eye Cream

 Most of the products that we use often come with the disclaimer that you should avoid applying them in the areas around your eyes.
 We can promise you that it is not a conspiracy by the manufacturers to force you into buying a secondary product.
 This is such because the skin around our eyes is so much thinner, sensitive and delicate.
 Thus, it requires products that are much lighter in nature.
-If you think the area around your eyes are not as important, you ought to reconsider since those areas are more susceptible to freckles, crow’s feet and dark spots.
+If you think the area around your eyes are not as important, you ought to reconsider since those areas are more susceptible to discoloured specks, crow’s feet and dark spots.
 What you should look out for are creams that are lightweight and have some form of UV protection to prevent further damage onto your eyes.
 Think that’s a hassle?
 Perhaps it is time you start putting on a pair of sunnies each time you pop out for lunch.